 - Creative Environment: The creative environment of the film and media industry can make it difficult to implement strict cyber security policies.
 Creatives often work remotely and may use personal devices to access and transmit sensitive information.

 - The complexity of Projects: The film and media industry often involves complex projects that require collaboration among many stakeholders.
-This can result in sharing sensitive information across multiple platforms and channels, increasing the risk of a cyber attack.
-In a 2018 media and entertainment professionals survey, 52% of respondents said that their organizations had experienced a data breach or cyber attack in the previous 12 months.
-The most common cause of these incidents was human error, such as the accidental sharing of sensitive information.
-(Source: Irdeto)
+This can result in sharing of sensitive information across multiple platforms and channels, increasing the risk of a cyber attack.

 Measures to Mitigate Cybersecurity Risks: